Upplysingaverkfraedi/mengi-og-vensl-lannister/SvarLidur3.md

 ### A

-Þegar vensl eru samhverf, þá þýðir það að ef eitt par er í vennslinu, þá er gagnstæða parið líka í því:
+Þegar vensl eru samhverf, þá þýðir það að ef eitt par er í venslinu, þá er gagnstæða parið líka í því:

  $$(a, b) \in R \implies (b, a) \in R \text{ fyrir öll } (a, b) \in R$$